Euro20179/AIO-LIMAS/README.md

     - [ ] search
         - [ ] search filters
     - [x] Store purchace price
+    - [ ] monitor folders, automatically add items in them
+        - [ ] allow user to specify type of media, metadata source, and other stuff for everything in the folder
 - [ ] Ability to act as a proxy for the given {location} of an entry, and stream it
   - [ ] reencoding?